monigusto/vagrant-monigusto/README.md

 The `monigusto` project aims to provide the equivalent of `vagrant up` but for monitoring and logging:

-A single server box that contains the most common/current tools for monitoring like graphite, statsd, collectd, nagios, logstash, jmxtrans, tasseo and gdash .
+A single server box that contains the most common/current tools for monitoring like graphite, statsd, collectd, nagios, logstash, jmxtrans, tasseo , gdash , librato and sensu .
 Then it becomes easy for a developer to get used to the management and monitoring and without the hassle of setting it up from scratch or finding out how to make it work together

 # Usage: